Taking on a new employee

 Week 53 payments

-Employers typically keep a number of different employee records in a or personnel file.
+Employers typically keep a number of different employee records in a personnel file.
 Such a file may contain documents that fall into one of the following categories:

 - Hiring documents